-As at statement of financial position date, the Company has a significant concentration of credit risk in relation to its receivables from outside parties which comprise of only one outside party.
-It's receivables from related company is also due from a single party.
+As at statement of financial position date, the Company has a significant concentration of credit risk in relation to its receivables from an outside party (2024: from an outside party and a related company).
 The management does not foresee any risk of default by those parties as they are creditworthy customers.

-The Company also have non-trade interest bearing receivables due from a related company (refer Note 4 to the financial statements).
-As the related company is in good financial position, no provision for ECL is considered and the receivable is guaranteed for repayment by the holding company.
-Further details of credit risks on trade receivables are disclosed in Note 3 to the financial statements.
+The Company also had non-trade interest bearing receivables due from a related company (refer Note 5 to the financial statements) which was fully settled during the year.
+As the related company was in good financial position, no provision for ECL was considered and the receivable was guaranteed for repayment by the holding company.
+Further details of credit risks on trade receivables are disclosed in Note 4 to the financial statements.